nmlgc/BGMPacks/README Sound Canvas VA process.md

    <file.mid mly filter-note -v (loop start) (loop end) >file_loop.mid
    ```

-2. Render all MIDI files through foobar2000's converter.
+2. Render all MIDI files through foobar2000's converter.\
+   While the conversion adds a low three-digit number of additional samples to the beginning of each track, this number should be identical between a track's intro and loop part.
+Mixing them on top of each other should be enough to seamlessly connect them.

-3. Trim leading and trailing silence from all resulting .WAV files.
-I used GoldWave's feature here, with a threshold of -77.00&nbsp;dB.
+3. Trim trailing silence from all resulting .WAV files, leaving leading silence in place for now.
+I used GoldWave's feature here, with a threshold of -77.00 dB.
 Both the intro and loop files now end immediately after the release/reverb trail of their last notes has faded out to silence.

+4. Note down the following sample counts based on the `mly loop-find` output for the original file:

+   * 𝐅: `First note`
+   * 𝐒: `Loop start`
+   * 𝐄: `Loop end`
+   * 𝐎₁: First sample in `file_intro.wav` with an absolute value of `(4.0 / 32768.0)`
+   * 𝐎₂: First sample in `file_loop.wav` with an absolute value of `(4.0 / 32768.0)`
+   * 𝐓: Number of samples of `file_loop.wav` minus 𝐄 (length of reverb trail)

+5. Zero all samples before 𝐎₁ and 𝐎₂ in the respective files to remove any minimal noise from the mixing process.

+6. (𝐎₁ - 𝐅) reveals the additional sample offset added by Sound Canvas VA.
+Remove that many samples from the beginning of both files.

-4. Inside `file_intro.wav`:
+7. Inside `file_loop.wav`:

-   1. Take the `First note` sample position reported by `mly loop-find` and add that many samples of leading silence to synchronize it with both the source MIDI and the sample numbers reported by mly.
+   1. Copy 𝐓 samples starting at 𝐎₂ and mix them in at 𝐄.

-   2. Mix in all of `file_loop.wav` at the `Loop start` sample (𝐒).
+   2. Mix in `file_intro.wav` at the first sample.

-   3. 𝐃 = Number of samples between the `Loop end` sample (𝐄) and the end of the file.

-   4. Mix in the first 𝐃 samples of `file_loop.wav` at 𝐄.

-   5. The final loop start point is at (𝐒 + 𝐃), forming a continuous waveform with the end of the file.
+   3. The final loop start point is at (𝐒 + 𝐓), forming a continuous waveform with the end of the file.

 #### Non-looping files